frombeirutwithlove/ProtestTips/ReadMe.md

 - Protect your info online.
 Photos will be circulating online, and trolls have a habit of trying to identifying protesters and targeting them.
 Make sure your social accounts are secure.

 ## In the event of a media blackout
-_What happens if you’re on the streets but there are no media outlets covering?
+_What happens if you're on the streets but there are no media outlets covering?
 With no mainstream media keeping the authorities in check and covering in real time, police and military are likely to take more brutal measures against protesters.
 Here are the best tips from Lebanese protesters involved in the October revolution._